A Washington Post Style editor’s fascinating and irresistible look back on the Miss America pageant as it approaches its 100th anniversary.

-Poignant and revelatory, There She Was charts the evolution of the American woman, from the Miss America catapulted into advocacy after she was exposed as a domestic violence victim, to the one who used the crown to launch a congressional campaign; from a 1930s winner who ran away on the night of her crowning to a current-day rock guitarist trying to find her place in this world.
-It dissects the scandals and financial turmoil that have repeatedly threatened to kill the pageant—and the unlikely sisterhood of Miss Americas who struggled to keep it alive.
+For its superstars—Phyllis George, Vanessa Williams, Gretchen Carlson—and for those who never became household names, Miss America was a platform for women to exercise their ambitions and learn brutal lessons about the culture of fame.
+Spirited and revelatory, There She Was charts the evolution of the American woman, from the Miss America catapulted into advocacy after she was exposed as a survivor of domestic violence to the one who used her crown to launch a congressional campaign; from a 1930s winner who ran away on the night of her crowning to a present-day rock guitarist carving out her place in this world.
+Argetsinger dissects the scandals and financial turmoil that have repeatedly threatened to kill the pageant—and highlights the unexpected sisterhood of Miss Americas fighting to keep it alive.

 Amy Argetsinger is an editor for TheWashington Post’sStyle section.
 A staff writer since 1995, she covered a variety of news beats and went on to write the Reliable Source column for eight years.
 She lives in Washington, DC, with her husband and daughter.
 You can follow her on Twitter @AmyArgetsinger.